zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/lab1-create-your-vcn.md

 1. Sign in to Oracle Cloud

-2. Create an Oracle cloud network called a Virtual Cloud Network.
+2. Create a Virtual Cloud Network.
 You will provision the Oracle Database Cloud Service on this network.

 3. Select your region and compartment